andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

+The `seq` field is the plaintext sequence number (the tag contains it encrypted for ordering without decryption).
 The `garbage` array lists blob hashes that are no longer referenced as of this commit and may be deleted.
 The optional `message` field allows human-readable commit descriptions.

-### 9.3 Commit Process
+### 9.2 Commit Process

 Creating a new commit follows this sequence: